Color management doesn’t often come to mind as an essential part of website design and development — but it is!

 Print Color Management

 While a lot of marketing is done digitally and on the web, print media still plays a large role in many industries.
-Brand consistency can be a challenge when faced with how colors in your brand palette appear on the web versus how they appear in print.
+Brand consistency can be challenging when faced with how colors in your brand palette appear on the web versus how they appear in print.

 The same principles for web color management apply to print.
-While we provided settings that are ideal for web design and aligning with the sRGB color space, most commercial printing is done in CMYK.
+While we provided settings ideal for web design and aligning with the sRGB color space, most commercial printing is done in CMYK.

 Most design tools like Photoshop and Illustrator feature conversion tools to convert your RGB colors for the web to CMYK colors for print.
 Updating your tool and monitor’s color space to match that of your printer will give you a good sense of what you can expect to see once printed.

-That said, using a swatch book to find your brand colors under ideal lighting and human eye conditions is still the oldest trick in the book for making sure your brand colors look similar on print and on the web.
+That said, using a swatch book to find your brand colors under ideal lighting and human eye conditions is still the oldest trick in the book to ensure your brand colors look similar on print and on the web.

 This post was originally published April 2014.